-- Add/Change: synchronizes only added or changed data from the source bucket to the destination bucket.
+- Add/Change: synchronizes only the added or changed data from the source bucket to the destination bucket.

 - Add/Delete/Change: synchronizes all data changes such as the creation, overwriting, and deletion of objects from the source bucket to the destination bucket.

-Replicate Historical Data Specifies whether to synchronize historical data.
+Replicate Historical Data Specify whether to synchronize historical data before you enable CRR.

 - Yes: synchronizes historical data to the destination bucket.

 Notice When historical data is synchronized, objects in the source bucket may overwrite objects in the destination bucket if these objects have the same names.
 To avoid overwriting objects that have the same names, we recommend that you enable versioning for the source and destination buckets.

 - No: synchronizes only objects that you want to upload or update after CRR is enabled to the destination bucket.